Karten Associates

 Improving Customer Satisfaction

-A good deal of my work revolves around helping organizations improve customer satisfaction.
-It’s a big chunk of the material I present in my Managing Customer Expectations seminar and in my book, Managing Expectations.
-And it’s at the heart of my presentation Tales of Whoa and the Psychology of Customer Satisfaction.
-For additional information, contact me at 781-986-8148 or by
+Improving customer satisfaction is the focus of of my book, Managing Expectations.
+And it’s at the heart of my presentation, Tales of Whoa and the Psychology of Customer Satisfaction.
+For additional information, contact me by

-The following article will help you improve you focus on and improve customer satisfaction.
+The following articles will help you improve customer satisfaction.

 Satisfaction Guaranteed or . . .